 The role of the school governor is a demanding but very rewarding one.
 Governors’ work is voluntary and, as such, we fully respect and appreciate the level of commitment required to be a governor.
 Our governing body is responsible for working with us to ensure that we deliver a good quality education.
-Together with Mr Moule, our headteacher who is responsible for day-to-day management of the school, they set our school’s aims and policies.
+Together with Mrs Martin, our acting headteacher who is responsible for day-to-day management of the school, they set our school’s aims and policies.

 Governors have three main roles:

 • To provide strategic direction for the school

 • To support and challenge the work of the Headteacher and other leaders in school